-How to apply for admission to Southeast Technical
+How to apply for admission to Minnesota State College Southeast

 - A one-time $20 non-refundable application fee